gujarathisampath/fakeProfile/README.md

 <summary>Vencord (DEV Build)</summary>
 <br>

-### 1. Requirement
+### 1. Requirements

-- The version you are using is **Vencord DEV Build**.
+- The version that you'll use is **Vencord DEV Build**.
 If you don't know how to install then you can [click here](https://docs.vencord.dev/installing/) to read the installation instructions.
+- **❗❗ After installation Vencord DEV Build you can go to step 2 to continue of installing.**
 <details closed>
 <summary>Video tutorial install Vencord DEV</summary>
 <br>